sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/index.md

 For an example of a typical use case, see [Get started with the SDK](./getting-started.md).

-!!! tip "Note"
-    For a complete listing of all help text for the cmdlets, see [PowerShell cmdlet help](http://docs.citrix.com/en-us/xenapp-and-xendesktop/7-6/cds-sdk-wrapper-rho/xad-commands/).
+Note: For a complete listing of all help text for the cmdlets, see [PowerShell cmdlet help](http://docs.citrix.com/en-us/xenapp-and-xendesktop/7-6/cds-sdk-wrapper-rho/xad-commands/).

 ## Group Policy SDK usage